Friday, 10 March 2017 GMT

 Author: Staveley Head

 What’s the cost of a litre of fuel this week?
 How much will you need to get you from A to B?
-No-one enjoys paying for the price of fuelling their vehicle however that doesn’t mean you can’t reduce the cost.
+Nobody enjoys paying for the price of fuelling their vehicle, however, that doesn’t mean you can’t reduce the cost.

 What vehicle checks can you carry out to improve your vehicles fuel efficiency?